 I’ve met authors who never attempted to publish their work because they continued to mess with the novel indefinitely.
 It wasn’t simply a matter of improvement.
 It was a fear of imperfection.
 It was a false belief that the world doesn’t need to see a creative work unless it’s absolutely perfect.

 This perfectionism drives self-doubt.
 When you believe that you have to be perfect, you are never able to view yourself as measuring up.
 You will always feel like an imposter.
+In some cases, this can drive people to gossip about others or to embellish their own accomplishments.

-3. Be Vulnerable to a Trusted Community
+3. Be Vulnerable to a Trusted Community.

 If I could hand out any non-education book to new teachers, it would be Brené Brown Brown’s The Gifts of Imperfection.
 If you haven’t seen Brown’s TEDx Talk on shame and vulnerability, it’s certainly worth a listen.
 I am convinced that there is this disarming element to vulnerability.
 There’s this power in being who you are, sharing how you are actually doing, and leaning on trusted friends to remind you that you will make it as a teacher.
 I find that whenever I am dealing with self-doubt in creative work (whether it is writing or teaching or illustrating), vulnerability is the avenue toward getting past it.